Testing for the Network Small-World Property: The intersection criteria and testing procedure

 \section{The intersection criteria and testing procedure}

-Define $E_{ij},V_{ijk},T_{ijk}$ as random variables denoting the number of edges between node pair $i,j$, the number of open triples or $V$ structures (2 of the 3 possible edges exist and the third one does not exist) among the node triple $i,j,k$, and the number of closed triples or triangle structures among the node triple $i,j,k$ respectively.
-Let $S_{ijk}=3 T_{i,j,k} + V_{i,j,k}$ denotes the number of connected triples (i.e., sum of open and closed triple structures) among $i,j,k$.
-Further let $E,V,T,S$ denote the total number of edges, open triples, triangles, and connected triples in the graph.
-As previously defined $C=\frac{3T}{3T+V}$ is the clustering coefficient or transitivity of the graph and $L$ is the average (shortest) path length of the graph.
+Define $E_{ij},V_{ijk},T_{ijk}$ as the indicator variables denoting an edge between node pair $i,j$, the number of open triples or $V$ structures (2 of the 3 possible edges exist and the third one does not exist, also called 2-armed stars) among the node triple $i,j,k$, and the number of closed triples or triangle structures among the node triple $i,j,k$ respectively.
+Then,